The Roman Third Century : AD 193 – 303

 220 – Villages and Forts

-Civilian settlements called vici have evolved around Roman forts in the Hadrian’s Wall area, such as Corbridge.
-Vici are a settlement in which craftsmen, merchants and women live.
+Civilian settlements called ‘vici’ have evolved around Roman forts in the Hadrian’s Wall area, such as the vicus at Corbridge.
+Vici are settlements in which craftsmen, merchants, women and children live.

-240 – Lanchester a new fort on Dere Street
+240 – Lanchester new fort on Dere Street

 Lanchester, a Roman fort south of the Tyne, has been rebuilt and re-garrisoned by Roman troops.
 The fort is situated on Dere Street, an important military route into Caledonia.
-The Romans know Lanchester as Longovicium and there is a large civilian settlement nearby.
+The Romans know Lanchester as ‘Longovicium’ and there is a large civilian settlement called a vicus nearby.
 Lanchester supersedes the nearby forts at Binchester and Ebchester which are also on Dere Street.

 270 – Vindolanda vicus